 Backing the songstress is a six-piece band, made up of some of the city’s most talented musicians.
 Band leader and guitarist Jay Scraba is a dynamic performer, songwriter, and music educator, who arranged each piece for Cole’s Notes.
 On drums, Nicolai Drost, a multi-talented musician, businessman, father, and carrot farmer!
 Bassist Derek Stoll is an educator and established performer in Calgary’s music scene, specializing in jazz piano and bass.
-Pianist, producer, composer, arranger, and instructor, Sheldon Zandboer is recognized as one of Canada’s premier jazz talents.
+Brandon Smith is an Alberta based keyboard player and recording engineer whose first love is rhythm and blues but he’s done every kind of project from EDM and hip hop to country and reggae.
 Kate Heney is a gifted and delightful vocalist, who will undoubtedly swoon you with her smooth and soulful sound.
 On trumpet, Al Muirhead is an inspiration to the Canadian music scene and is known as the “Elder statesman of Jazz Trumpet in Alberta".

 Ideal for: Performances, presentations, lectures, weddings